Efficient Offline Reinforcement Learning: First Imitate, then Improve: Rational for Separation of Actor and Critic Pre-training for Entropy-Regularized Reinforcement Learning

-In section 3.3 and algorithm 2 of the main text, we propose separating the pre-training of the policy and value network into two separate phases for entropy-regularized reinforcement learning algorithms.
-By first pre-training the policy with soft behaviour cloning, an approximate behaviour policy can be learned which then enables approximate behaviour entropy bonuses to be included in the subsequent pre-training of the critic.
-However, an alternative approach could be to pre-train the policy and critic in parallel, as in the pure return maximisation framework.
+In Section \ref{subsec:softAlgs} and Algorithm \ref{alg:softRL} of the main text, we propose separating the pre-training of the policy and value network into two separate phases for entropy-regularized reinforcement learning algorithms.
+By first pre-training the policy with soft behavior cloning, an approximate behavior policy can be learned which then enables approximate behavior entropy bonuses to be included in the subsequent pre-training of the critic.
+However, an alternative approach could be to pre-train the policy and critic in parallel, as in the pure return maximization framework.
 In theory this would require updating the returns-to-go for each policy update to incorporate the changing entropy bonuses as the variance of the policy is updated.
-Since this requires a complete forward pass of the policy for all subsequent states in the trajectories of the states sampled for an update, this makes the pre-training infeasibly expensive.
+Since this requires a complete forward pass of the policy for all subsequent states in the trajectories of the states sampled for an update, this makes the pre-training significantly more computationally expensive.

-Another potential approach is to only train the mean of the standard Gaussian policy to match the behaviour policy, and keep the variance constant such that all entropy bonuses could be caluclated an intialisation and would be unaffected by policy pre-training.
-However, we note that the standard tanh squashing applied to the policy to keep the sampled action within the environment action bounds leads to a changing entropy of the resulting policy, even with the Gaussian variance kept constant.
+Another potential approach could be to only train the mean of the standard Gaussian policy to match the behavior policy, and keep the variance constant such that all entropy bonuses could be calculated at initialization and would be unaffected by policy pre-training.
+However, the standard tanh squashing applied to the policy to keep the sampled action within the environment action bounds leads to a changing entropy of the resulting policy, even with the Gaussian variance kept constant.

+A third approach could be to separate the policy and value pre-training, but continue the policy behavior cloning during value pre-training.
+While this is possible, for the entropy bonuses to be sufficiently accurate, the policy behavior cloning must have effectively converged before value pre-training, meaning continuing to pre-train the policy in parallel with the critic has little effect and requires unnecessary computation time.

-A final approach we considered was to compute the soft returns-to-go based on the initialisation policy, and then only pre-train the values (no behaviour cloning).
+A final approach could be to compute the soft returns-to-go based on the initialization policy, and then only pre-train the values (no behavior cloning).
 While this approach was successful and led to training efficiency gains, the rapid updating of the actor at the beginning of training (and particularly the rapidly changing policy entropy) quickly leads to inconsistent values, so we found that the investment in pre-training the policy with soft behaviour cloning first was worth the computational time in most cases.